vEnhance/1802/src/ipep.typ

 after that the line and surface integrals will always be the *vector field* variant instead (in Part India and Juliett).
 If you want to flip ahead,
-take a glance at @fig-int-chart-stokes and @table-purples.
+take a glance at @poster-stokes and @table-purples.

 == [TEXT] Idea of how these are computed when $d = n$ and $n >= 2$

-So as I just said, focus for now on $d = n = 2$ or $d = n = 3$ (the double and triple integral cells in chart @fig-int-chart-triangle).
+So as I just said, focus for now on $d = n = 2$ or $d = n = 3$ (the double and triple integral cells in chart @poster-triangle).

 The easiest cases are when the region you're integrating is a rectangle or prism.
 Despite looking scary because of the number of integral signs,